Haryu5412Dev/Haryu5412Dev/README.md

 ## 👋 Hello, World!
 **Hello!
-My name is Ryu ji woo!**
+My name is Ryu Ji Woo, and my nickname is Haryu5412!**
-Thanks for come my Github Page :3
+Thank you for visiting my GitHub page! :3
 <br/>

 ## 📒 About Me